whamcloud/Online-Help/docs/Install_Guide/guide.md

 service chroma-supervisor start

-Alternatively, reboot the Intel® Manager for Lustre\* server.
+Alternatively, reboot the Manager for Lustre\* server.
 The service will restart automatically.

 ### Potential Issues

-#### Internal Server Error Reported by Browser on Connection to the Intel® Manager for Lustre\* GUI
+#### Internal Server Error Reported by Browser on Connection to the Manager for Lustre\* GUI

-After the restore is complete and the services have been started, the Intel® Manager for Lustre\* software may report the following error when an attempt is made to connect through the client browser:
+After the restore is complete and the services have been started, the Manager for Lustre\* software may report the following error when an attempt is made to connect through the client browser:

 > **Internal Server Error**